kihyun1998/macos_window_toolkit/documentations/api/window_capture.md

 - `windowId` - Unique window identifier from window listing methods
 - `excludeTitlebar` (optional) - If `true`, removes titlebar from capture.
 Defaults to `false`.
 - `customTitlebarHeight` (optional) - Custom titlebar height in points.
 Uses 28pt default if null.
+- `targetWidth` (optional) - Target width for output image.
+If specified, image will be resized.
+- `targetHeight` (optional) - Target height for output image.
+If specified, image will be resized.
+- `preserveAspectRatio` (optional) - If `true`, maintains aspect ratio with letterboxing.
+If `false`, resizes to exact dimensions.
+Defaults to `false`.

 **Returns:**
 - `Future<CaptureResult>` - Success with image data or failure with detailed reason